 2. Faster, more accurate credit analysis

-- Machine Learning to interpret financial patterns and detect anomalies
+- Machine learning to detect patterns and anomalies

-- Use of alternate data sources — such as utility payments, rental history, or mobile usage — to assess creditworthiness for applicants with no or limited credit history
+- Alternate data sources such as utility payments or rental history for applicants with limited credit history

 3. Smoother credit decisioning

-- A Configurable Underwriter’s Cockpit that provides a 360° view of the customer and loan details — empowering underwriters with a single, intuitive interface for faster evaluations
+- A 360° view of customer and loan details for faster evaluations

-- Application of lender-specific credit policies and product rules to ensure consistent and policy-compliant decisions
+- Application of lender-specific rules to ensure consistent, compliant decisions

-- Automatic Credit Assessment Memo (CAM) generation in a customizable format — saving time while ensuring decision traceability
+- Automatic Credit Assessment Memo (CAM) generation for traceability

-- Seamless routing logic to auto-approve low-risk applicants and escalate flagged profiles for manual review
+- Seamless routing logic to auto-approve low-risk applicants and flag higher-risk profiles

 4. Streamlined underwriting

-Loan Origination Systems streamline underwriting by automating routine tasks and improving visibility.
-Low-risk applications can be auto-approved based on predefined credit rules, allowing underwriters to focus on higher-risk or edge cases.
+Loan Origination Systems simplify underwriting by automating routine tasks.
+Low-risk applications can be auto-approved using predefined credit rules, allowing underwriters to focus on higher-risk cases.

-It also auto-fetches key data like credit scores, bank statements, and KYC details from integrated sources to support quick and accurate decisioning.
-Once a loan is sanctioned, structured workflows guide underwriters through post-sanction steps like documentation, condition tracking, and handoff to the disbursal team.
+Once a loan is sanctioned, structured workflows guide underwriters through post-approval steps such as documentation and handoff to the disbursal team.

 5. Automate sales workflows

-Loan Origination Systems help sales teams reduce manual work and maintain better visibility across the loan process.
+Loan Origination Systems help sales teams reduce manual work and gain better visibility across the loan process.

 6. Better risk detection and management